-You must submit a final report to the BC PNP between 18 to 20 months after you arrive in B.C. with your valid work permit.
-You may submit your final report and supporting documents by USB drive or in hard copy by courier.
+You must submit a final report to the BC PNP between 550 to 610 days (approximately 18 to 20 months) after you arrive in B.C. with your valid work permit.
+You may submit your final report and supporting documents through your BCPNP Online dashboard.
 Email submission is not accepted.

-The "final report" is the form and supporting documents that you must submit in order to be considered eligible for nomination.
-The documentation outlines all of the performance expectations and terms and conditions you must complete.
+The final report is the form and supporting documents that you must submit in order to be considered for nomination.

-In your final report, it is your responsibility to demonstrate to that you have met the performance expectations described in your signed performance agreement.
+In your final report, it is your responsibility to demonstrate to that you have met the performance expectations described in your signed Performance Agreement.